flyaflya/causact/README.md

 ## Further Usage

-For more info, see `The Business Analyst's Guide to Business Analytics` available at <https://www.causact.com>.
+For more info, see `A Business Analyst's Introduction to Business Analytics` available at <https://www.causact.com>.
 Two additional examples are shown below.

 ## Prosocial Chimpanzees Example from Statistical Rethinking